agaszmurlo/bdg-sequila/docs/source/benchmarking/benchmarking.rst

 Limitations
 ***********

-SeQuiLa is slower than featureCounts in a single-threaded applications due to less performat Java BAM reader( mainly BGZF decompression) available in htsjdk library.
+SeQuiLa is slower than featureCounts in a single-threaded applications due to less performat Java BAM reader (mainly BGZF decompression) available in the Java htsjdk library.

 Discussion
 ##########
 Results showed that SeQuiLa significantly accelerates  genomic interval queries.
-We are aware that paradigm of distributed computing is currently not fully embraced by bioinformaticians therefore we have put additional effort into preparing SeQuiLa to be easily integrated into existing applications and pipelines.
+We are aware that paradigm of distributed computing is currently not fully embraced by bioinformaticians therefore we have put an additional effort into preparing SeQuiLa to be easily integrated into existing applications and pipelines.